haoranleo/Hangman_Game/README.md

 Description
 -------------

-This program is a server-client "Hangman" game for both single and multiple players.
+This project aims to develop a "Hangman" game for both single and multiple players.
 Players establishes connection with game-server through TCP socket.
 Players can find their partners online.

 The game-server is designed to be able to manage maximum three 2-players games simultaneously by monitoring multiple socket descriptors.